 ASET - The Neurodiagnostic Society is the largest national professional association for individuals involved in the study and recording of electrical activity in the brain and nervous system.
-Organized in 1959, ASET's mission is to provide leadership, advocacy and professional excellence for our members, creating greater awareness of the profession and establishing standards and best practices to ensure quality patient care.
+Organized in 1959, ASET's purposes are to provide leadership, advocacy and professional excellence for our members; create greater awareness of the profession; and establish standards and best practices to ensure quality patient care.

-Members include technologists, students, physicians and institutions involved in EEG, evoked potentials, polysomnography, nerve conduction studies and related neurodiagnostics.
-As a membership organization, ASET advances the neurodiagnostics profession by:
+Members include technologists, students, physicians and institutions involved in EEG, evoked potentials, nerve conduction studies, intraoperative neuromonitoring, long-term monitoring, autonomics, magnetoencephalography, and related neurodiagnostic modalities.
+As a membership organization, ASET advances the neurodiagnostic profession by:

-ASET is a volunteer, not-for-profit entity organized under section 501(c) 6 of the IRS code.
-It is incorporated in the state of Alabama and maintains headquarters in Kansas City, MO, with a paid professional staff of six and one contract personnel.
-The Society governance structure includes a policy-making Board of Trustees, committees and task forces common to most professional societies.
+ASET is a volunteer, not-for-profit entity organized under section 501(c) (6) of the Internal Revenue Service (IRS) code.
+It is incorporated in the state of Alabama and maintains headquarters in Kansas City, MO, with a paid professional staff of nine.
+The Society's governance structure includes a policy-making Board of Trustees, and committees and task forces common to most professional societies.